• Home

 "Follow the old railway line from Finsbury Park to Alexandra Palace and see deer, bats, foxes and a variety of birds and butterflies." www.all4kidsuk.com

-"Dramatic increases in anti-social behaviour, including drinking, drug taking and sexual activity have contributed to a public perception that the parkland walk is a no go area, according to a council report" Hampstead & Highgate Express
+"Dramatic increases in anti-social behaviour, including drinking, drug taking and sexual activity have contributed to a public perception that the parkland walk is a no-go area, according to a council report" Hampstead & Highgate Express

 THE NORTH LONDON LINK - NORTH WOOLWICH TO CUSTOM HOUSE

 North Woolwich station opened in 1847 as the southern terminus of the line from Stratford.
 The service was later extended beyond Stratford to Palace Gates (Alexandra Palace/Wood Green area).
 In 1963 diesel traction replaced steam and the service was cut back to Stratford with peak-hour trains to Tottenham Hale.
-In the 1980's the station building and a platform were closed and replaced by minimalist white canopy entrance and passenger shelter on the south side.
+In the 1980s the station building and a platform were closed and replaced by a minimalist white canopy entrance and passenger shelter on the south side.
 In1985 the line from North Woolwich was electrified with the service running semi circular round inner north London & down to Richmond.
 I left my car in Richmond one night and after a night out woke up the next morning in Canning Town and remember this long slow train journey to Richmond before picking up my car and driving to work in Hampshire....

 From 1984 to 2008 the original North Woolwich station buildings and one disused platform served as the North Woolwich Old Station Museum dedicated to the history of the Great Eastern Railway.